tobijk/programming-1-2-3/part-01/01-misson.md

 ===============================================================================

 Before we start programming, you should make yourself familiar with the Text Adventure game genre.
-One of the most popular text adventures games of all times is [Zork][2].
+One of the most popular text adventure games of all times is [Zork][2].

 Please perform the following tasks: